stolostron/rhacm-docs/release_notes/known_issues.md

 ## Application channels require unique namespaces
 <!--1.0.0:2311-->

 Creating a channel in the same namespace can cause errors with the hub cluster.

-For instance, a namespace that is created for both the channel and the hub cluster, such as namepace `charts-v1`, will cause errors.
+For instance, namespace `charts-v1` is used by the installer, so do not create any additional channels in `charts-v1`.
 Ensure that you create your channel in a unique namespace.

-All channels need an individual namespace, except GitHub channels, which can share a namespace with another channel.
-See the process for Managing channles(../manage_applications/managing_channels.md) for more information.
+For technical preview, all channels need an individual namespace, except GitHub channels, which can share a namespace with another channel.
+See the process for [Managing channels](../manage_applications/managing_channels.md) for more information.